 Do I need to have received avalanche training prior to departure?

 No, although it would be beneficial if you do already have some understanding.
-Your guides are qualified to give you training on arrival should you require it to make sure you are up to date.
+Your ski hosts are qualified to give you training on arrival should you require it to make sure you are up to date.

 Why travel with us?